McNubn/project2020/README.md

 ### Heat Maps
 Heat maps highlight whether two variables have a correlation (i.e. that one measurement influences the other).
 In the case of the heat maps created by my program, the paler the colour of the box, the more of a correlation there is, and thus the greater likelihood that the two variables influence each other.

 For my heat maps, I used Pearson's Correlation Coefficient ([you can find out about this here](https://www.spss-tutorials.com/pearson-correlation-coefficient/)) and so a coefficient close to 1 means that the two variables are positively related (i.e. as one increases, so does the other).
-Likewise, a coefficient closer to -1 would mean the two varaibles are negatively related (i.e. as one increase the other decreases).
+Likewise, a coefficient closer to -1 would mean the two variables are negatively related (i.e. as one increase the other decreases).
 A coefficient closer to 0 suggests no correlation, and thus the two variables are not related.

 My program produces a heat map for each of the three iris types, with the heat map showing the correlation coefficients for each variable against each other.
 Seaborn was used to create these heat maps, the documentation for which can be [found here](https://seaborn.pydata.org/generated/seaborn.heatmap.html).